 By combining these two techniques, we now have two reliable ways of detecting accumulation (or informed buying) in an ETF:

 Look for a bullish divergence between the market itself—using the Dow 30 or S&P 500 as a benchmark—and the ETF you’re examining.
 For instance, when the S&P has made a series of lower lows over a certain time period, and the ETF you’re watching has made a series of higher lows in that same period, you’ve just found an ETF that is likely being accumulated by the “smart money” crowd.

 Watch for ETFs that are showing above-normal strength when compared to major indices like the S&P by using a relative performance line.
 You can easily spot an ETF’s relative performance by simply noticing if it has resisted declining in a period of broad market weakness.
 If it has shown strength compared to the S&P, it’s likely being held by “strong hands” or professionals.
 And it usually pays to follow the lead of the smart money crowd.

-The 6 Best ETFs to Buy Now
+The 6 Best ETFs by YTD Performance

 Based strictly on relative performance, these are six of the best ETFs in the U.S. equity market right now.
 While past performance doesn’t guarantee future results, it usually pays to follow the path of the smart money traders and investors.
 And the ETFs discussed above appear to be among the favorites of this market-moving crowd.

 If you want the best-performing growth stocks right now, I highly recommend subscribing to our Cabot Top Ten Trader advisory, where chief analyst Mike Cintolo provides you with a weekly update some of the market’s strongest growth stocks from both a technical and fundamental perspective.